syncfusion-content/wpf-docs/wpf/DoubleTextBox/Step-Interval.md

 ## Change Value on Mouse Wheel

-The `DoubletextBox` allows you to increase or decrease the `Value` based on the `ScrollInterval` by the Mouse scrolling over the control When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~IsScrollingOnCircle.html) property is true.
+The `DoubleTextBox` allows you to increase or decrease the `Value` based on the `ScrollInterval` by the Mouse scrolling over the control When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~IsScrollingOnCircle.html) property is true.

 {% tabs %}
 {% highlight XAML %}